Product Information Management (PIM):

-Experts or agencies will connect to the PIM and benefit from special user rights that will allow them to edit only the SEO fields (TITLE, META, ALT attributes of photographs, etc.) and then suggest modifications to the other fields.
-Useful for recommending new keyword placements without distorting the content designed by product marketing.
+Expert or agency will log in to the PIM and benefit from special user rights that will allow them to edit only the SEO fields (TITLE, META, ALT attributes of photographs, etc.) and then suggest modifications to the other fields.
+Useful to recommend new keyword placements without distorting the content designed by product marketing.

 Of course, you can adapt the workflow, and thus the access rights based on the company... and its SEO strategy.